Experiential learning resources for the innovative educator

 I have always been an avid outdoors-woman.
 I was raised with parents that valued and encouraged outdoor play and experiences.
-My second home growing up was a family cabin up north.
-When home from school for the summer my mother basically told me and my siblings to go outside and not to come back inside until dinner.
-All of our family vacations were outdoors.
-We had pretty strict video game and television rules.
-Even when we were in a position to break those rules, we would more often than not choose to be outside.
-An appreciation for the outdoors was so instilled in me as a child that I went on to get my degree in wildlife ecology and spent the first part of my adult career working with endangered species.
-Then I became a bio teacher, and now am a stay-at-home-mom raising two young children to love and appreciate nature as well.
-My children are the light of my life, and of course I want whats best for them.
-Their mental and physical well-being is my top priority, and I know spending time outdoors is the ticket.
+An appreciation for the outdoors was so instilled in me as a child that I went on to get my degree in wildlife ecology and spent the first part of my career working with endangered species.
+Then I became a bio teacher, and now I am a stay-at-home-mom raising two young children to love and appreciate nature as well.

-Study after study have shown the benefits of spending time outdoors, especially for young people.
+Study after study has shown the benefits of spending time outdoors, especially for young people.
 Harvard Medical School published a report in 2010 stating that spending time outdoors may be the prescription for better health.
 Stanford reported in 2015 that taking regular nature walks may lower risk of depression.
 Amazon is loaded with books dedicated to the simple idea that the human brain is wired to be outside: "Go Outside and Come Back Better" by Ron Lizzi, "The Nature Fix" by Florence Williams, "Balanced and Barefoot" by Angela J. Hanscom, "Vitamin N" by Richard Louv, and "Last Child in the Woods", also by Richard Louv.
 The list goes on and on.
 National Geographic published an awesome article titled "We are Wired to be Outside".
-It gets at the same point I've already made, that nature can be therapeutic.
-Cultures around the world have various practices and traditions that utilize this thinking.
-Check out the article for examples, such as the Japanese practice of "forest bathing".
-If you aren't yet convinced of the benefits of spending time outdoors, read a couple of the books or articles mentioned.
-Or think back at some of the books you yourself have read.
-Think of the classic story of the tormented adult, living in a world of stress and chaos, working a job they disdain, looking for a way out, a way to reinvent themselves, start over.
-You know the ones - "Wild", "Heroes of the Frontier", "Flat Broke with Two Goats", "Into the Wild".
-All great books with characters that find their way by getting outside!
-The innate human connection to nature is so profound for some that they will go to extremes to get that "high" as "Into Thin Air" and "Blind Descent" illustrate.
-My children's favorite books are those that take place outdoors or involve animals.
-Children have an intrinsic connection with, curiosity of and appreciation for nature.
-If you haven't noticed, I love books!
-But that's not what this is about.
-Keep reading...
+I just started reading "Place-Based Education" by David Sobel who also wrote "Beyond Ecophobia".
+I'll let you know how I like it!

-As I flip through photos of my recent family camping trip to Gooseberry Falls, I can pinpoint moments that couldn't have happened under any other circumstance.
-My children put their hands in the dirt, dipped their toes in the ice cold water of Lake Superior, bonded with their father whom they get little time with, inhaled fresh air, looked at the stars completely free from city lights.
-They took naps through the sounds of waves lapping on the shoreline.
-My four year old walked close to four miles and my darling 2 year old climbed on everything.
-I watched as this experience helped by youngest build confidence.
-They read books, real hard cover books, under the stars.
-My children only had each other and the world around them, so there was little time or need to bicker.
-They bonded over new and exciting experiences.
-They played cards by the fire.
+As I flip through photos of my recent adventure in Whitewater State Park, I appreciate the number of learning experiences packed into two days.
+My children put their hands in the dirt, bonded with their father whom they get little time with, inhaled fresh air, gazed at the stars free from city lights.
+My 5 year old walked close to four miles and my darling 2 year old climbed on everything.
 They learned how to build a fire!
 They found and made their own walking sticks.
-They learned how to read a map.
-They looked for big foot, observing their surroundings, getting in tune with their senses, and looking for "clues".
-They built on their family relationships, learned important life skills, tested their limits, used their senses and imaginations.
-In just two days my children were able to do all of this, learn all of this, with no plan.
-No textbooks, no lesson plans, PowerPoint lectures, no note-taking, no testing.
+They practiced reading a map.
+They observed and inquired about the natural world.
+In just two days my children were able to do all of this with no plan, textbooks, lesson plans, PowerPoint lectures, note-taking, or testing.
 Just them.
 Just us.
 Just the great outdoors.

 Books that Inspire

-Ok, I'm not quite past books yet.
-I think you know by now that I believe books make the world go round!
-They can fix everything.
-They can teach any concept.
-They can solve global issues.
-And this is no different.
 Want to get your children and/or students outside?
-Read books with them that give them the urge to explore, or simply the desire to chill in some fresh air for a few minutes.
-Check out these lists of great reads that inspire a love of (or at least a respect for) the outdoors.
+Inspire the urge to explore, or simply the desire to chill in some fresh air for a few minutes, with books.
+Check out this list of great reads that inspire a love of (or at least a respect for) the outdoors.
 The lists vary by age and purpose.

-At every opportunity, take your students outside.
-If you have a lesson that could just be moved out onto the grass, do it, even if it means modifying your plans a little.
+Take every opportunity to get your students outside.
+If you have a lesson that could just be moved out onto the grass, do it.
 Best case scenario is that your lesson incorporates natural surroundings.
 This is easy for project-based learners and life science teachers.
 For math teachers, maybe not quite as easy.
 Or is it?
 Check out some of these fun integrated outdoor learning activities.

 What's great about writing is that you could do it just about anywhere as long as you have a pen and some paper.
-With phones, Chromebooks, Kindles, and iPads, on the rise, we can even bring along our mobile devices.
+With phones, Chromebooks, Kindles, and iPads on the rise, we can even bring along our mobile devices.
 Taking your writers outdoors is a great way to inspire writing topics, remove disturbances and distractions, and give them the space and peace that they need to focus.
-I'm always hearing about writers that move to their writing retreat for the season to finish their book, and it's usually to a cabin in the woods or villa in Tuscany, right?
-Nature!
-Check out some of these outdoor writing activities created by awesome teachers.

 There are a lot of resources out there for implementing math activities outdoors.
 Most of them are for elementary aged students, a few for more advanced math concepts.